 Statutes of limitations set time limits for the government to bring criminal charges in a case.
 If the prosecution charges someone after the applicable time period has passed, the person charged can have the case dismissed.

 Like many states, Arizona's law sets time limits for a host of specific crimes.
 For crimes not specifically listed in the statute, a general statute of limitations applies based on the category of the crime.
-The general time limits are:

 Below are examples of time limits for specific crimes in Arizona.
 Keep in mind that the following is a partial list that broadly summarizes the law.
 You should look at the actual law for nuances, exceptions, and legislative changes.
-(Any changes made to limitations periods by the legislature apply only to crimes not yet time-barred.
-Changes cannot revive cases where the statute of limitations has already expired.)

 In most states, the statute of limitations starts when the crime occurs.
 But Arizona's law starts the clock running when the crime is or should have been discovered.
 This rule is particularly helpful to prosecutors in cases where circumstances make it difficult to discover the crime (such as fraud or abuse cases).

-The law also tolls (or suspends) the limitations period in instances listed below— allowing prosecutors extra time to file charges where the defendant might be attempting to avoid the authorities.
+The law also tolls (or suspends) the limitations period in instances listed below—allowing prosecutors extra time to file charges where the defendant might be attempting to avoid the authorities.

 Absent from the state.
 In Arizona, the statute of limitations doesn't run while the defendant is absent from the state or doesn't have a known residence in the state.

-Unknown identity.
+Unknown suspect.
 The clock also doesn't run for "serious offenses" while the offender's identity is unknown.
 A list of serious offenses can be found in statute (§ 13-706) and includes armed robbery, burglary in the first degree, kidnapping, and child sex trafficking.

 Statutes of limitations can be confusing, especially when exceptions apply.
 Also, a crime that results in several charges could have more than one limitations period.
 Consult a knowledgeable attorney in your area to understand how the statutes of limitations apply in a specific case.